SimulPiscator/AirSane/README.https.md

 For our secure nginx configuration, basic authentication will be fine, as no clear text will be transmitted during authentication over a https connection.

-Note that you will not be able to use basic authentication with the macOS AirScan client (Image Capture, Preview).
+Note that you will not be able to use authentication with the macOS AirScan client (Image Capture, Preview).

 ### Create a htpasswd file
 ```